 Big Walker Lookout

 Big Walker Lookout is the oldest and highest private attraction in Virginia.
 It is family owned and operated.
-At an elevation of 3,405 feet, the lookout offers a spectacular view of the Appalachian Mountains and Virginia farmlands.
+At an elevation of 3,405 feet, the 100-foot observation tower offers beautiful views of the Appalachian Mountains.

 Alan made it all the way to the top, I wimped out about 3/4 of the way up, but I did walk across the swinging bridge.
 Small wins.

 The Big Walker Country Store is a craft haven, featuring the work of more than 25 artisans from the region.
 Stop in and grab a scoop of ice cream and enjoy it on the outdoor deck overlooking the valley below.